An invaluable course for anyone looking to develop community activities on climate change, energy-saving and

 Chris has previously worked with the Community Sector Coalition, the National Trust, BTCV, Defra, Groundwork, the European Union TACIS programme, Surfers Against Sewage and many local councils.
 He is trained as a teacher and has been developing and running training programmes for 22 years.

 This course will teach you the skills and information needed to develop long-term engagement of civil society organisations, groups and individuals in work on climate change and low-carbon living.

 Participants attending this course will:

 - Learn the ways in which community engagement can deliver lasting change on climate and energy issues and how to make this happen.

 - Learn to lead a discussion on the positive aspects of low carbon living.

 Who should attend the training?

 The course will benefit anyone working with or seeking to work with community organisations on behavioural changes around energy and climate change, including organisers, community workers, and activists.

 Course materials will be available to all participants.

 £180: Smaller charities (under 15 staff) and Individuals

-Concessionary rates of are available for students, pensioners and the unemployed.
-Please contact us at firstname.lastname@example.org for further details.
+Concessionary rates are available for students, pensioners and the unemployed.
+Please contact firstname.lastname@example.org for further details.

 Tailored courses can be arranged for groups at a date and location to suit you.

 Prices include a hot Mediterranean buffet lunch, Fair Trade refreshments and networking time.

-For bookings and information please contact Chetna on:
+For bookings and information please contact Bertil on: